 The Dragon Egg is a two-day survival backpack by Direct Action.
 It is made from 500D Cordura – a very durable material, which features water resistant coating for ultimate functionality.
 The total capacity of this backpack is 25 liters, so it will only work for shorter expeditions.
 If that’s exactly what you need, then this is probably the best backpack for you.

-It features laser cut MOLLE panels on the front panel and side pockets (for a water bottle), which function the same as the basic panels, but are a little more durable.
+This military backpack features laser cut MOLLE panels on the front panel and side pockets (for a water bottle), which function the same as the basic panels, but are a little more durable.
 And because they are laser cut, they are larger and feature more attachment points.
 There are also some basic webbing MOLLE webbing on the sides, which can hold some of your heavier gear.